Euphredes/Euphredes/README.txt

  closer.
 I wear my heart like
  a rose.
-I give gifts to evoke.
+I give gifts to provoke.
 let the people move
  over.